Sne4kers/hyperbolic-tsne/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the code for the paper on aaplication of the Cartesian quadtree for Barnes-Hut approximation for hyperbolic t-SNE.
+This repository contains the code for the paper on application of the Cartesian quadtree for Barnes-Hut approximation for hyperbolic t-SNE.
 This is a fork of the original repository on the polar quadtree implementation distributed under MIT license and contains code unrelated to the Cartesian quadtree.

 ## Setup